 "Dickie, activate the jacks!"

-"Yowsah!"
+Right before the turnoff to the White Sands road, von Neumann "Yowsah!"
 Lernmore leans over the front seat and flips a switch that's breadboarded into the dash.
 The car starts to buck and rear like a wild bronco, its front and tail alternately rising and plunging.
 It's another goof of the wondercaddy-von Neumann has built B-52 landing gear in over the car's axles.
 As the Caddy porpoises down the highway, its three occupants are laughing and falling all over each other, playing grab-ass, champagne spilling from an open bottle.
 Suddenly, without warning, an ooga-ooga Klaxon starts to blare.

-"Collision imminent," shouts von Neumann.
+"Collision imminent." shouts von Neumann.